-This tab shows two configured mappings, one from the ldap server to the IDM repository (managed/user) and one from the repository to the ldap server.
+The Mappings page displays two configured mappings, one from the ldap server to the IDM repository (managed/user) and one from the repository to the ldap server.

-3. On the first mapping (LDAP to managed user), click Reconcile.
+3. Select the LDAP to managed user mapping, and click Reconcile.

 The reconciliation operation creates the two users from the LDAP server in the IDM repository.